NVISIA/certbot-route53/Readme.md

 /root/certbot-route53/hook-each.sh | Called once for each domain that is successfully renewed.
 Receives two additional environment variables: `$RENEWED_LINEAGE` which points to the live subdirectory in the provided volume for the domain in question, and `$RENEWED_DOMAINS` which has a space-delimited list of domains that were renewed
 /root/certbot-route53/hook-post.sh | Called after all domains are renewed, useful for starting things up again or renaming and copying the full set of files to a different volume

-An example of this will be provided soon™
+An example of this is [certbot-route53-ucp](https://hub.docker.com/r/ntcnvisia/certbot-route53-ucp/)

 [re-run-certbot]:https://certbot.eff.org/docs/using.html#re-running-certbot